zeigeist/opensaml/README.md

  - Unspecified
  - Email address

-Note:
-- This repo tested with Shibboleth IdP 2.4.0
-- Check metadata by accessing http://<hostname>:8080/saml/trust/metadata.
--

 ### How do I get set up? ###

 * Summary of set up
+This repo tested with Shibboleth IdP 2.4.0

 * Configuration
 * Dependencies
 * Database configuration
 * How to run tests
+Check metadata by accessing http://<hostname>:8080/saml/trust/metadata.

 * Deployment instructions

 ### Contribution guidelines ###